HajraAbid/Face-Detection-System/README.md

 OpenCV captures frames from the webcam or image file, processes them, and applies the face detection algorithm.

 Detected faces are highlighted with rectangles for visual feedback.

+License: This project is licensed under the MIT License.
+See the LICENSE file for more details.